Loader gif

 See the below image for most people’s federal income tax return situation.

-Even if you are not required to file, you should file to get a refund of any federal income tax withheld or to take advantage of the tax you may be eligible for, such as:
+Even if you are not required to file, you should file to get a refund of any federal income tax withheld or to take advantage of the tax credits you may be eligible for, such as:

 • American opportunity credit